Alicexplore/Alicexplore/README.md

   <div>
 I discovered coding lately &&  I absolutely love it. <br />
-With a background in graphic design, I am just eager to combine my skills to create innovative projects.<br /> I am constantly seeking to improve my abilities through learning and experimentation, driven by my passion <br /> for programming, my curiosity and my enthusiasm to learn more each day. <br />
+With a background in graphic design, I am just eager to combine my skills to create innovative projects and<br /> I am constantly seeking to improve my abilities through learning and experimentation, driven by my passion <br /> for programming, my curiosity and my enthusiasm to learn more each day. <br />
 I am currently seeking a one-year apprenticeship as a full-stack or front-end developer, starting in June 2023. <br />